 “My first impression after reading ExpanDrive’s promotional description last week was that it sounded too good to be true.
 One week later, I’m pretty sure it actually is that good.”

 John Gruber, Daring Fireball

-ExpanDrive connects your files as a fast network drive.
-Like Drive Filestream on Mac or Windows everything is accessed on demand.
+ExpanDrive connects your files as a fast network drive and accesses all of your data on demand.
 You can browse and open any file from within your file manager or from the command-line.
 ExpanDrive builds native access to Google Drive into Linux.